exakat/exakat/docs/Rules.rst

 #####################

-All the \_once inclusion functions should be avoided for performances reasons.
+include\_once() and require\_once() functions should be avoided for performances reasons.

-Try using auto\_load() for loading classes, or using include() and make it possible to include several times the same file without errors.
+Try using autoload for loading classes, or use include() or require() and make it possible to include several times the same file without errors.

 +--------------+----------------------+
 | Command Line | Structures/OnceUsage |